openshift/enhancements/enhancements/rhcos/multi-stream.md

 version is a factor.

 ### Blended/Abbreviated Dual Streams
-Defer introduction of RHEL10 until necessary for hardware enablement, which is assumed to be no later than 10.2.
-Limit the overlap in RHEL9 and RHEL10 support to a period for which we're willing to accept lowest common denominator feature enablement then extend the last of the dual stream versions to match RHEL9 life cycle.  ie: 4.19-4.21 on 9.6, 4.22-4.24 on 9.8/10.2, 4.25-4.27 on 10.4, with the life of 4.24 being extended to match RHEL9 EoM.
+Limit the overlap in RHEL9 and RHEL10 support to a period for which we're willing to accept lowest common denominator feature enablement then extend the last of the dual stream versions to match RHEL9 life cycle.
+ie: 4.19-4.21 on 9.6, 4.22-4.24 on 9.8/10.2, 4.25-4.27 on 10.4, with the
+life of 4.24 being extended to match RHEL9 EoM.

 ## Infrastructure Needed [optional]